History of the Green Party of England and Wales

 The Green Party of England and Wales (GPEW; or simply the Green Party) is a political party in the United Kingdom.
 The earliest predecessor to the Green Party was the PEOPLE Party founded in 1972.
 The Green Party of England and Wales itself was formed in 1990.

-From 1991 until 2008 the party was primarily represented by two prinicple speakers, one man, and woman.
-In 2008, the party saw internal reforms which got rid of the system of priniciple speakers, replacing it with the position of Leader of the Green Party, and in 2010, Caroline Lucas became the first official Green Party MP.
-The Greens continued to have Caroline Lucus as the sole sitting MP untill the 2024 general election, in which the party won 4 MPs, Siân Berry, Carla Denyer, Adrian Ramsay and Ellie Chowns.
+From 1991 until 2008 the party was primarily represented by two prinicple speakers, one man and one woman.
+In 2008, the party replaced this system with the position of Leader of the Green Party.
+In 2010, Caroline Lucas became the first official Green Party MP, and remained the sole sitting MP for the party until the 2024 general election, in which the party won 4 MPs, Siân Berry, Carla Denyer, Adrian Ramsay and Ellie Chowns.
+In February 2026, they would win the Gorton and Denton by-election, making Hannah Spencer their 5th MP.

 Background

 The Green Party of England and Wales has its roots in the PEOPLE Party, which was founded in Coventry in November 1972.
 It was renamed to the Ecology Party in 1975; in 1985, the party changed its name to the Green Party.
 In 1989, the party's Scottish branch evolved to establish the independent Scottish Green Party, while the Green Party Northern Ireland is a northern branch of the Green Party of Ireland, leaving the branches in England and Wales to constitute their own party.
 The Green Party of England and Wales is registered with the Electoral Commission, only as "the Green Party".
 In the 1989 European Parliament elections, the Green Party polled 15% of the vote with 2.3 million votes, the best performance of a "green" party in a nationwide election.
 This election gave the Green Party the third-largest share of the vote after the Conservative and Labour parties; because of the first-past-the-post voting system, however, it failed to gain a seat.
 Many say the success of the party is due to increased respect for environmentalism and the effects of the development boom in southern England in the late 1980s.